 - The VMwareCertified acceptance level has the most stringent requirements.
 VIBs with this level go through thorough testing fully equivalent to VMware in-house Quality Assurance testing for the same technology.
 Today, only I/O Vendor Program (IOVP) program drivers are published at this level.
 VMware takes support calls for VIBs with this acceptance level.

 - VIBs with this acceptance level go through verification testing, but the tests do not fully test every function of the software.
 The partner runs the tests and VMware verifies the result.
 Today, CIM providers and PSA plug-ins are among the VIBs published at this level.
-VMware directs support calls for VIBs with this acceptance level to the partner's support organization.
+VMware directs customers with support calls for VIBs with this acceptance level to contact the partner's support organization.

 - VIBs with the PartnerSupported acceptance level are published by a partner that VMware trusts.
 The partner performs all testing.
 VMware does not verify the results.
 This level is used for a new or nonmainstream technology that partners want to enable for VMware systems.
 Today, driver VIB technologies such as Infiniband, ATAoE, and SSD are at this level with nonstandard hardware drivers.
-VMware directs support calls for VIBs with this acceptance level to the partner's support organization.
+VMware directs customers with support calls for VIBs with this acceptance level to contact the partner's support organization.

 - The CommunitySupported acceptance level is for VIBs created by individuals or companies outside of VMware partner programs.
 VIBs at this level have not gone through any VMware-approved testing program and are not supported by VMware Technical Support or by a VMware partner.